Psychology of Gerontology and Positive Aging Graduate Certificate

 PSY 595 - Research Literature & Techniqu

-This course will provide a study of the research literature in the students' field of major interest and develop an understanding of research techniques used in this field.
-Crosslisted with: COUN 595, SPED 595.
+Research Literature and Techniques.
+Three semester hours.
+This course will provide a study of the research literature in the students' field of major interest and develop and understanding of research techniques used in this field.

 PSY 597 - Special Topics